-GPI Enderby Place IA Objective I. Create environments that support good health Create environments that support good health and well-being and reduce health inequalities.
-2. Reduce and prevent crime and fear of crime. • 3.
-Preserve and enhance the significance of areas a nd buildings designated for their historic and/or arch aeological interest and protect their setting.
-4. Create places, spaces and buildings that are wel l-designed, integrate effectively with one another, res pect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
-5. Support the creation of opportunities for rewar ding and satisfying employment.
-6. Improve opportunities for prosperity and econo omic growth.
-7. Increase participation in, and improve access to , education, skills-based training, and life-long learning J. 8.
-Ensure everyone has access to decent, appropri ate and affordable housing.
-9. Enhance the area as a business and tourist desti nation.
-10. Ensure community services and facilities are acc essible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+GPI Enderby Place IIA Objective Likely Effects I. Create environments that support good health Create environments that support good health and well-being and reduce health inequalities.
+2. Reduce and prevent crime and fear of crime.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc haeological interest and protect their setting. - 4.
+Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive 5.
+Support the creation of opportunities for rewa rding and satisfying employment.
+6. Improve opportunities for prosperity and econ o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, appropri 9.
+Enhance the area as a business and tourist dest 10.
+Ensure community services and facilities are ac 11.
+Encourage a sense of place, community identity 12.
+Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
 13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
 15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
 16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation includes significant measures to Improvements to the Thames Path will encourage The increase in workspace wou improve the character and appearance of the area active transport and recreation.
-The allocation opportunities for SMEs to work • and to reinforce its connection to the river.
-The also includes the provision of playspace for future with the existing industries and inclusion of a significant quantum of employment residents.
-Mitigation measures have also been Improvements to the Thames P floorspace would support the economic included to ensure that future residents are not introduction of active uses and • sustainability of the borough.
-The allocation also impacted by the adjacent industrial sites and busy enhance the equality of access t o recreation. addresses flood risk, requiring development to roads. include measures to support the Environment

-Agency's TE2100 plan.
-The allocation also supports the remediation of contaminated land across Greenwich Peninsula where there is a high level of soil contamination.
+Sustainability Commentary Health Commentary Equality Commentary The allocation includes significant measures to Improvements to the Thames Path will Improvements to the Thames improve the character and appearance of the encourage active transport and recreation.
+The introduction of active uses and area and to reinforce its connection to the river. allocation also includes the provision of playspace would enhance the equality of a The allocation also addresses flood risk, requiring for future residents.
+Mitigation measures have recreation.
+Significant improver development to include measures to support the also been included to ensure that future services will enhance the equali Environment Agency's TE2100 plan.
+The residents are not impacted by the adjacent employment and community se allocation also supports the remediation of industrial sites and busy roads. development itself and the wid contaminated land across Greenwich Peninsula which has relatively high rates of deprivation. where there is a high level of soil contamination.